On the $p$-adic theory of local models: Nearby cycles of étale sheaves

 the result now follows from the identity $\Lambda=Rj_\ast\Lambda$ and double duality for ULA sheaves. \end{proof}

 In particular, a $f_\eta$-ULA object $A$ comes from a $f$-ULA object if and only if $Rj_*j^\ast A$ is $f$-ULA.

 Below, we prove essential surjectivity for $\Hk_{\calG, O_C}$, the Hecke stack over $\Spd O_C$.
 For hyperspecial parahoric $\calG$, this is \cite[Corollary VI.6.7]{FS21}.
-Before doing this, recall that hyperbolic localization allows us to define again a constant term functors
+Before doing this, recall that hyperbolic localization allows us to define again a constant term functor

 By \cite[Proposition IV.6.12]{FS21}, there is a natural equivalence

 with $j_\calG, j_\calM$ denoting the inclusion of the respective generic fibers.
 Now, we can probe integral ULA objects.

 \begin{proposition} Consider the inclusion of Hecke stacks $j\co \Hk_{G,C}\to \Hk_{\calG,O_C}$.
 There is an equivalence